-The purpose of the FP zone is to preserve land as open space until such time as the land is required for development.
+The purpose of the FP zone is to preserve land as open space until such time as the land is required for development, and to identify potential future growth areas in the community.
+These areas may be suitable for one or more different land use designations.
+To determine the suitability of the areas for future development, additional planning must be completed.